AravindaDP/CarND-Vehicle-Detection/writeup_template.md

 I have also combined the vehicle detection pipeline with the lane finding implementation from the last project.
 Here's a [link to my video result with lane tracking](./project_video_combined_output.mp4)

+Furthermore, I have implemented this on my own video I've recorded myself.
+Here's a [link to my own video result](./fc2_save_2018-04-17-111311_combined_output.mp4)

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections of recent frames, I created a heatmap and then thresholded that map to identify vehicle positions.
+From the positive detections of recent frames, I created a heatmap and then applied threshold to that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 The code for this step is contained in the `find_vehicles(self, img)` method in twelfth code cell of the IPython notebook (or in lines 88 through 96 of the file called `vehicle_tracker.py`).

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` from integrated and thresholded heatmap and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` from integrated and threshold applied heatmap and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding heatmaps: